-Eligibility requirements to participate in an open studios tour vary from one tour to another, but there are some requirements that are typical for most studio tours.
+Eligibility requirements to participate in an open studio tour vary from one tour to another, but there are some requirements that are typical for most studio tours.

 There will be a cost to participate in the tour.
 Again, this varies widely, but fees often fall in the range of $100 to $400.

 Your work must be original and made and designed by you.
 If some aspect of your work is not handmade by you, you may need to provide details about that aspect of your work, and the jury will decide if your work is appropriate for the tour.